About

 Following the completion of his doctorate in October 1976, James Allan, as Assistant Keeper of the Islamic Collections in the Ashmolean’s Department of Eastern Art, designed a two-year MPhil degree course in Islamic Art and Architecture.
 In 1979 he was joined by his first DPhil student, Julian Raby, as Departmental Lecturer in Islamic Art and Architecture at the Oriental Institute (now the Faculty of Asian and Middle Eastern Studies), funded by the World of Islam Festival Trust.
 This junior lectureship was subsequently upgraded to the full University Lectureship, endowed by a group of Middle Eastern businessmen, which continues to this day.

-The original MPhil in Islamic Art and Architecture, was a degree in Oriental Studies at the Oriental Institute (now the Faculty of Asian and Middle Eastern Studies), but with lectures located in the Ashmolean Museum to maximise the use of storage collections in the teaching process.
+The original MPhil in Islamic Art and Architecture was a degree in Oriental Studies at the Oriental Institute (now the Faculty of Asian and Middle Eastern Studies), but with lectures located in the Ashmolean Museum to maximise the use of storage collections in the teaching process.
 Initially, the course was based on media papers combined with one paper on the history and art of a particular period.
 This was later changed to teaching and examination by period, and expanded to include a larger component of archaeology when Jeremy Johns joined the team in 1990.
 In the early days, the teaching took place in the Eastern Art Department’s Library, adjacent to the storage housing study collections.
 With the building of the new Reitlinger Gallery in 1981 the teaching was moved to the Reitlinger Seminar Room, directly above the Islamic Gallery and with direct access to storage.
 Julian Raby’s room was in the attic of No 3 St John Street, now part of the students’ room at the KRC.

 Please note that the Khalili Collections are not part of the Khalili Research Centre